acend/quarkus-techlab/content/en/docs/02.0/21_first-application.md

 * Alter the response given in the `GreetingResource`
 * Add a logger and a log statement to your `GreetingResource`
-* Try changing the log level in the `application.properties` configuration file (quarkus.log.level=DEBUG)
+* Try changing the log level in the `application.properties` configuration file (`quarkus.log.level=DEBUG`)
-* Point your browser to the Development UI at [http://localhost:8080/q/dev](http://localhost:8080/q/dev).
+* Point your browser to the Development UI at [http://localhost:8080/q/dev-ui](http://localhost:8080/q/dev).
 Explore the provided information.
 * Try to change the log level using the configuration editor in the development ui.
 * Check the invocation trees from the ArC panel.
-What happens if you invoke your /hello endpoint?
+You first have to enable this feature via `ARC-Panel`-> `Config-Editor` -> `quarkus.arc.dev-mode.monitoring-enabled` and rebuild the app.
+What happens if you invoke your `/hello` endpoint?
 * When was the application started? (tip: check the fired events)
 * Check the details about your runtime environment (environment variables and system properties) in the configuration editor.